Z7Gao/z7gao.github.io/_pages/about.md

 News
 ---
+* 2024/12: I gave a guest lecture for the Medical Image Computing Course at USTC hosted by Professor S. Kevin Zhou.
+Topic: Generative (diffusion) models basics.
-* 2024/11: I served as a reviewer for International Society for Magnetic Resonance in Medicine (ISMRM).
+* 2024/11: I served as a reviewer for International Society for Magnetic Resonance in Medicine (ISMRM) 2025.
 * 2024/11: I served as a reviewer for IEEE Transactions on Multimedia.
 * 2024/11: I received the National Scholarship (20000 CNY).
 * 2024/10: One paper is accepted by WACV 2025.